This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Best Performing Booking.com Widget

-I have to admit that when I discovered it, I was quite surprised.
-I would not expect the inspiring search box to be the best performing widget.
+I must admit that I find this surprising.
+I would not expect the inspiring search box to be the best-performing widget.

 The inspiring search box allows you to promote accommodation in countries that you select, but the thing is that it does not allow you to show specific cities.